sathomas2/CarND-MPC-Project/README.md

  <p></p>

 ### Global Kinematic Model
 Given a car's current state -- i.e., its position (x and y), velocity (v), heading angle (psi), CTE, and EPSI at timestep t -- I need a model that can predict its next state at timestep t+1 and what control inputs I can provide to alter its state.
 The control inputs of a car are its steering angle (delta) and throttle (a), assuming that a negative a implies braking.
-For my MPC controller, I use a global kinematic model, which simplifies the problem by ignoring tire forces, gravity, and mass.
+For my MPC, I use a global kinematic model, which simplifies the problem by ignoring tire forces, gravity, and mass.
 With trigonemtry and physics, I can derive the following equations:
 <figure>
   <img src="readme_images/x.png"/>
 </figure>